rpm-software-management/dnf/doc/command_ref.rst

 -----------------

 ``dnf [options] downgrade <package-specs>...``
-    Downgrades the specified packages to the highest of all known lower versions.
+    Downgrades the specified packages to the highest of all known lower versions if possible.
+When version is given and is lower than version of installed package then it downgrades to target version.

 .. _erase_command-label: